You know one of the things I hate about the offseason?

 The Mindful Kind

-Host Rachael has such a calm soothing voice, you can’t help but feel more relaxed.
+Host Rachael has such a calm soothing voice, that you can’t help but feel more relaxed.

-If you ware wanting to incorporate more meaningful mindfulness in your life then this show is for you.
+If you are wanting to incorporate more meaningful mindfulness in your life then this show is for you.

 Your Deam Life Starts Here